-Prisoners are allowed visits from their lawyers, which do not count as personal visits if they are for legal business [Correctional Services Act 1982 s 35(2)].
+Prisoners are allowed visits from their lawyers, which do not count as personal visits if they are for legal business [Correctional Services Act 1982 (SA) s 35(2)].
 Lawyers are guided by the Department for Correctional Services Professional Visits Guide.

-Since 9 November 2012, the following restrictions also apply to visitors:
+The following restrictions also apply to visitors:

 - visitors must provide evidence of their identity;